Wisconsin's congressional districts

 Wisconsin is currently divided into 8 congressional districts, each represented by a member of the United States House of Representatives.
 After the 2020 census, the number of Wisconsin's seats remained unchanged.

+Wisconsin’s congressional districts are an example of partisan gerrymandering, in this case in favor of the Republican Party.
+Princeton University's Gerrymandering Project gave Wisconsin's districts an overall grade of "F" with a "Significant Republican advantage".

 Current districts and representatives

-List of members of the United States House delegation from Wisconsin, their terms, their district boundaries, and the district political ratings, according to the Cook Partisan Voting Index.
-The delegation in the 118th United States Congress has a total of 8 members, including 6 Republicans and 2 Democrats.
+This is a list of United States representatives from Wisconsin, their terms, their district boundaries, and the district political ratings, according to the Cook Partisan Voting Index.
+The delegation in the 119th Congress is unchanged from the 118th Congress and has 8 members: 6 Republicans and 2 Democrats.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Wisconsin, presented chronologically.
 All redistricting events that took place in Wisconsin between 1973 and 2013 are shown.